 Self-storage has its place, of course.
 On the whole, though, boarding your loft is not only a more convenient solution but also a more cost-effective one.

 There are plenty of reasons for using self-storage.
 It’s particularly valuable if you need to store possessions for a limited period.
 This may be because you’re moving home and there’s going to be a gap between moving out of the old home and into the new one.

 In addition, of course, not all homes have a roof space that can be boarded and used for storage.
 In these cases, self-storage may offer a viable alternative.

 All the same, it’s an expensive option.
 A typical cost for 15m2 would be between £90 – £140 a week*.

 *We looked at the various big players in the industry that were closest to Edmonton in London and then based our own weekly cost on the basis that we can offer just over 150 Sq ft (15m2) of loft boarding, a basic 3 section loft ladder, 30m2 of 100mm insulation and a LED light from £1600.00.
 That’s including installation, a FIVE year guarantee and VAT, giving a weekly cost from just £31.

 The most obvious advantage of loft storage is that your possessions are in your house and accessible whenever you want them, rather than having to wait for the self-storage facility to open and then travel there.
 If you get a sudden yearning to see that picture of your grandparents you only look at once every ten years, you can go straight up and retrieve it.

 The apparent downside is having to pay out for the work in one go.
-On the other hand, it’s not really expensive.
-For instance, if you wanted 15 m2 boarded, you could have it done for less than £1,400, including a ladder and trap-door.
-That means it only takes about ten months of use before it becomes cheaper than renting half the amount of self-storage.
+On the other hand, it was not really expensive.
+For instance, if you wanted 15 m2 boarded, you could have it done for around £1,600, including a ladder and trap door.

 Additional benefits of loft storage